jonuar/Community-platform/README.md

 ENG
 # Community Platform Project

-This project is a web application built with Vue.js, designed to manage and display information about a community.
+This is a web application built with Vue.js, designed to manage and display information about a community.
 It includes authentication features, user management, and relevant data visualization for both administrators and users.

 ## Key Features
 - **User login and registration**